aidenybai/lucia/README.md

 - [Alpine](https://github.com/alpinejs/alpine) for the component scope syntax as well as great documentation.
 - [Moon](https://github.com/kbrsh/moon) for the initial itch to start a lightweight JavaScript library.

-As well as the developers and [contributors](https://github.com/aidenybai/lucia/graphs/contributors) of this project.
+As well as the developers, awesome [contributors](https://github.com/aidenybai/lucia/graphs/contributors), and the CHS Magnet Program for providing this opportunity to me.

 ＼＿ﾍ(◕‿◕ ✰)